kevinluong21/wordle/README.md

 ### Play Again
 You win when you guess the correct hidden word.
 Whether you guess the correct word or not, click on the Scoreboard icon located on the top right and click on the green 'Play Again' button to restart the game and replay it.

+### Logout
+Click on the Logout icon located on the top right to logout.